-Factors Relating to Increases/Decreases in Assessed Value.
+Some Factors Relating to Increases/Decreases in Assessed Value.
 As indicated in the previous table, assessed valuations are subject to change in each year.
-Increases or decreases in assessed valuation result from a variety of factors including but not limited to general economic conditions, supply and demand for real property in the area, government regulations such as zoning, and man-made or natural disasters such as earthquakes, fires, floods and drought.
-Notable natural disasters in recent years include drought conditions throughout the State, which ended in 2017 due to record-level precipitation in late 2016 and early 2017, and wildfires in different regions of the State, and related flooding and mudslides.
-The most destructive of the recent wildfires, which have burned thousands of acres and destroyed thousands of homes and structures, have originated in wildlands adjacent to urban Seismic activity is also a risk in the region where the District is located. recent California wildfires have not occurred within District boundaries, the District cannot predict or make any representations regarding the effects that wildfires or any other type of natural or manmade disasters and related conditions have or may have on the value of taxable property within the District, or to what extent the effects said disasters might have on economic activity in the District or throughout the State.
+Increases or decreases in assessed valuation result from a variety of factors including but not limited to general economic conditions, supply and demand for real property in the area, government regulations such as zoning, property reclassifications, and man-made or natural disasters such as earthquakes, fires, floods and droughts.
+The District is located in a seismically active region.
+Notable natural disasters in recent years include drought conditions throughout the State, which ended in 2017 due to record-level precipitation in late 2016 and early 2017, numerous wildfires in different regions of the State, including in the vicinity of the District, and flooding and mudslides.
+With respect to wildfires specifically, recent fires occurring in Northern California and in Mendocino County and Napa County in particular, did not burn within the boundaries of the District but were in the vicinity of the District, and caused the destruction of thousands of acres and destroyed thousands of homes and structures.
+The District is in an area that may also experience local flooding.